syncfusion-content/blazor-docs/blazor/datagrid/row.md

 ## Master Detail DataGrid

 The DataGrid has an option to visualize details of a record in another DataGrid in a master and detail manner.
-By simply clicking the master DataGrid row, the detail DataGrid will be populated with the corresponding data.
+By clicking the master DataGrid row, the detail DataGrid will be populated with the corresponding data.
 This can be achieved as follows:

-Using the [RowSelected](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_RowSelected) event of the Master DataGrid, you can get the selected record details.
+Using the [RowSelected](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_RowSelected) event of the Master DataGrid, get the selected record details.
 Based on these selected record details, filter the data using the [Query](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_Query) property of the Detail DataGrid and bind the resultant data to the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_DataSource) property of the Detail DataGrid.

-In the following sample, simply click the row in the master DataGrid, which shows the details in another(detail) DataGrid.
+In the following sample, click the row in the master DataGrid, which shows the details in another(detail) DataGrid.

 ```cshtml
 @using Syncfusion.Blazor.Grids